kottya/kottya.github.io/projects/innovator journal.md

 We used the sample code on the [Arduino Website](https://docs.arduino.cc/language-reference/en/functions/analog-io/analogRead/) to get the output from the sensor as numbers on the computer;

+This out output on the computer shows the voltage of the sensor.
+As it is shown in the chart below, this sensor outputs different voltage depending on the distance;

-Since the Arduino only outputs the voltage, my partner and I created the following chart and generated the code with Webb GPT to output the actual distance;
+My partner and I created the following power law regression equation using a chart and generated the code with Webb GPT to output the actual distance;

 <img src="chart.png" width="300">